Indiana must do more to put more Hoosiers of color and women onto and successfully through its tech education pathways

 Modernizing our educational pathways will be difficult, and it won’t be helped by additional factors discussed earlier on TechPoint Index like the pandemic-induced Great Resignation, the wave of Baby Boomer retirements, and a poorly-timed college enrollment cliff that alone were creating a perfect storm of tech talent supply and demand challenges.
-Our recent research with Fourth Economy and credible economic indicators, clearly show us an Indiana tech talent imperative: We must inclusively grow and develop the state’s tech workforce to 230,0000 workers by 2030.
+Our recent research with Fourth Economy and credible economic indicators, clearly show us an Indiana tech talent imperative: We must inclusively grow and develop the state’s tech workforce by an additional 41,000+ tech workers by 2030.

-To meet this imperative we must correct generational imbalances and inequity by creating a more diverse and inclusive workforce.
+To meet this imperative, our mission as a tech ecosystem, we must correct generational imbalances and inequity by creating a more diverse and inclusive workforce.
 To do that, we must change mindsets and cultures.
 We must overcome obstacles along the talent pathway from our youths’ earliest exposure to training and education, to hiring and onboarding, and to supporting and advancing mid-career professions.
 We must modernize talent pathways and provide new talent on-ramps for candidates from underrepresented groups.